Gardener Resource Manager

 This webhook is used to conveniently apply the configuration to make components deployed to seed or shoot clusters highly available.
 The details and scenarios are described in High Availability Of Deployed Components.

-The webhook reacts on creation/update of Deployment
+The webhook reacts on creation/update of Deployments, StatefulSets and HorizontalPodAutoscalers in namespaces labeled with high-availability-config.resources.gardener.cloud/consider=true.

 The webhook performs the following actions: